tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/d-bus-enable.md

 `dbus-broker` is an alternative message bus system to the traditional D-Bus daemon (`dbus-daemon`).
 The `dbus-broker.service` provides the D-Bus message bus functionality, facilitating inter-process communication between applications securely and efficiently.

+#

-To enable and start `dbus-broker.service`, execute the command:
+To enable and start both `dbus-broker.service` && `dbus.socket`, execute the command:

 ```bash